-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
-Under this guidance, an entity is required to recognize right-of-use assets and lease liabilities on its balance sheet and disclose key information about leasing arrangements.
-This guidance offers specific accounting guidance for a lessee, a lessor, and sale and leaseback transactions.
+Effective July 1, 2019 the University adopted ASU 2016-02, Leases (Topic 842).
+Under this guidance, an entity is required to recognize right-of-use assets and lease liabilities on its Statement of Financial Position and disclose key information about leasing arrangements.
 Lessees and lessors are required to disclose qualitative and quantitative information about leasing arrangements to enable a user of the financial statements to assess the amount, timing, and uncertainty of cash flows from leases.
-This guidance is effective for annual reporting periods beginning after December 15, 2018, and requires a modified retrospective adoption, with early adoption permitted.
-The University is currently evaluating the impact on the consolidated financial statements and related disclosures.
-The anticipated impact to the financial statements is immaterial.
+This guidance requires a modified retrospective adoption.
+The initial set-up resulted in a cumulative effect of accounting change of \$0.3 million; reducing Net Assets Without Donor Restrictions.
+Additional information is available in note 8.